MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-external-shared-warehouse.md

 Here's a high-level description of the inbound process:

 1. *LE1*: *Purchase orders* get created and released to warehouse which will create **Warehouse management \> External warehouse shipment orders \> External warehouse inbound shipment order requests**, resulting in *Inbound shipment order messages* getting delivered to the *WOM* legal entity.
 The processing of releasing purchase orders to the external managed warehouse can happen via either a periodically background process **Warehouse management \> Periodic tasks \> Create external warehouse inbound shipment order requests** or manually by selecting the **Release to warehouse** option on the purchase orders page.
 1. *WOM*: Processing of the *Inbound shipment order messages* resulting in the creation of *Inbound shipment orders*.
 1. *WOM*: Inbound loads are created manually, automatically, or through import (depending on your configuration).
 1. *WOM*: Warehouse workers uses the Warehouse Management mobile app to *register* the inbound shipment order transactions.
 1. *WOM* [Receiving completed](wms-only-mode-shared-and-external-detail-use.md#receiving-completed) gets processed for the related loads.
-These processes update the load status to *Received*, generates *External warehouse inbound shipment order updates* for *LE1*. <!-- perlynne Check message  name! -->
+These processes update the load status to *Received*, generates *External warehouse inbound shipment order updates* for *LE1*.
+You can enable automatic [message processing](../supply-chain-dev/message-processor.md) for the *External warehouse shipment order updates* message queue.
 1. *LE1*: During the processing of the *External warehouse inbound shipment order updates* inbound loads and shipments get created and the related purchase order line transactions updated to *Registered* enabling the further processing of the *Product receipt* and *Invoicing*.
 1. *WOM*: The *Inbound shipment order line* transactions get finalized by running the *Post shipment receipts* [batch job](../../fin-ops-core/dev-itpro/sysadmin/process-automation.md).